TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Devotaries
   <<Ellista\|Ellista>>, a scholar from the Devotary of the Mind
 Ardents are separated into Devotaries, sects devoted to different aspects of Vorinism.
 Devotaries come in different forms: some, like the Devotary of the Mind, are monastic, sequestered away from civilization to devote themselves, while others permit their members to remain in touch with the rest of the world.
 This being said, ardents are generally not allowed to marry outside of their orders, though at least some orders allow them to marry each other.
 Overall, their chief purpose is to aid in nurturing the believers' Callings.
 Devotaries are dedicated either to a specific Glory, or to a specific Herald.
 Known devotaries include:

 **The Devotary of Purity** is dedicated to wholesomeness and honesty.
 Members of this devotary are expected to keep their thoughts and actions 'pure'.
 A member's talents are expected to be dedicated to purity as well, such as an artist depicting only religious topics. [[Shallan Davar\|Shallan Davar]] is a member of this devotary, by her father's choice.
 **The Devotary of Sincerity** is dedicated to seeking truth in all things.
 Members believe that there is always something to learn, and everything is subject to scrutiny, even their own religion.
 No question is rebuked.
 It is one of the smallest devotaries.
 In stark contrast to the rest of Vorinism, [[Jasnah\|Jasnah]] respects this devotary, and suggests that Shallan seek it out once she arrives home.
-**The Devotary of Insight** is not described.
+**The Devotary of Insight** is dedicated to the study of Vorin religious texts.
 Many ardents from the Devotary of Insight are seen exchanging dulled lamps from the Palanaeum and putting infused ones in their place.
 They have a temple in Kholinar.
 **The Devotary of Denial** seems to emphasize the denial of desires to the point of asceticism.
 **The Devotary of the Mind** is a monastic devotary with its home at the [[Jokasha Monastery\|Jokasha Monastery]] on the western slopes of the [[Horneater Peaks\|Horneater Peaks]].
 It is devoted to historical and linguistic study, with the focus on literature.
 **The Devotary of Mercy** is a devotary with a presence in [[Urithiru\|Urithiru]].
 Their ardents care for those who have trouble with their minds.
-**The Devotary of Kelek** is a devotary with a presence in [[Urithiru\|Urithiru]].
+**The Devotary of Kelek** helps those seeking to make difficult judgments or decisions.
+The devotary has a presence in [[Urithiru\|Urithiru]].
 Their ardents will take commissions for prayers and glyphwards.
-This devotary is likely related to the attributes ascribed to Kelek by Vorin tradition.
 **The Order of Talenelat** is related to the [[Herald\|Herald]] [[Taln\|Taln]] and, likely, the attributes ascribed to him by Vorinism.
 Those dedicated to this particular devotary are said to have a dislike for theological debates.
 It is viewed by some as an order for lesser people.
 The Order of Talenelat maintains a presence in western [[Kholinar\|Kholinar]], adjacent to the temple of Talenelat. [[Dalinar Kholin\|Dalinar Kholin]] was a follower of this devotary prior to his excommunication.
 ## History
 ### Origins and Old Vorinism